millwardesque/overgrowth/readme.md

 - Sound FX for weed pull
 - Title screen
 - Disabled state for highlighter
+- Track weeds pulled in addition to score

 Nice-to-have
 - Multiple types / grow patterns for weeds